mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : Supported, but may require MTU adaptation.

 Note-Sec:
-: Note that RTP-over-QUIC provides mandatory security, and other RTP transports do not. {{sec-considerations}} describes strategies to prevent the inadvertent disclosure of RTP sessions to unintended third parties.
+: Note that RoQ provides mandatory security, and other RTP transports do not. {{sec-considerations}} describes strategies to prevent the inadvertent disclosure of RTP sessions to unintended third parties.